 With a dental implant, the primary benefit for any patient is the comfortable, natural feel once the procedure has been completed.
 Dental implants are designed to look exactly like your other teeth – it’s practically impossible to see a difference.
 Although the aesthetic look is important, there are other benefits as well.
 An implant actually supports the physical structure of your jawbone when a natural tooth is absent.
 As well, implants ensure balanced “bite forces” like the other natural teeth.
 At the Mackenzie Dental Centre, our trusted dentist in Woodbridge, Dr. Lloyd Pedvis will recommend implants for specific patient conditions.
 It’s a procedure with excellent long-term outcomes and one that can address a number of serious dental issues.
 Implants require skill, precision, and expertise.

 How long will the dental implants last?

-For patients contemplating long-term tooth replacement, a dental implant is the preferred choice.
+For patients contemplating long-term tooth replacement, a dental implant is a preferred choice.
 At the same time, patients always have a question about longevity.
 The truth is, the lifespan of a dental implant will rely on a number of factors – particularly the patient’s lifestyle and especially routine dental hygiene.
 Today, the technology of implants is quite advanced and implant failures (rejection or functionality) are largely absent.
 Implant longevity has more to do with pre-existing patient health than anything else.
 And failure has more to do with misuse/mistreatment than anything else.
 The point is, proper maintenance and care of the teeth will provide the best conditions for implant lifespan.
 Finally, regular dental visits and semi-annual examinations are always good.

 For patients who are committed to regular dental visits, it’s much easier to diagnose the need for a dental implant.
 Early diagnosis also makes it easier to establish an immediate treatment plan.
 The fact is, early diagnosis can often preclude the need for more serious surgical procedures.
 For the patient, it’s important to understand that surgical implants are a step-by-step procedure.
 The implant must be rooted to the jaw; gum tissue requires healing; and this process takes time.